joishnu/laravel_search/README.md

 - Code clarity and maintainability.
 - Consideration for scalability and performance.

-**Submission:**
-Submit your code and explanation via email or through a GitHub repository link.

 ---
 f
 This test is designed to evaluate your ability to implement complex search functionality in Laravel, optimizing for performance and adhering to best practices.